OpenTreeOfLife/reference-taxonomy/registry/README.md

     java org.python.util.jython filename.py

-There's a test script in registry/registry_test.py, but it requires some setup.
-See the comments in the file.
-Work in progress.

-    cd registry
-    java org.python.util.jython registry_test.py

-or

-    java org.python.util.jython registry_test.py taxonomy1/ taxonomy2/

 (Instructions needed on how to do taxonomy and synthetic tree selections e.g. plants, fungi, chordates.
 There are some hints in the .py file.)